Interoperability

 https://saalck-uky.primo.exlibrisgroup.com/discovery/openurl?institution=01SAA_UKY&vid=01SAA_UKY:UKY&date=20220701&issue=3%2F4&isbn=&spage=246&title=Serials%20Librarian&atitle=%22Through%20a%20Glass,%20Darkly%22:%20Lessons%20Learned%20Starting%20over%20as%20an%20Electronic%20Resources%20Librarian.&sid=EBSCO:Library,%20Information%20Science%20%26%20Technology%20Abstracts:156075536&volume=81&pages=246-252&issn=0361526X&au=Brown,%20Daniel&genre=article&ID=doi:10.1080%2F0361526X.2021.2008581

-If we look closely at those links (scroll to the right to view their entirety), you can see that the article's metadata is embedded in the URLs.
+Look closely at those links, and you will see that the article's metadata is embedded in the URLs.
 Among other things, you can see the publication title, the article title, the author's name, the DOI, and more.

 That metadata is used to trigger a search query in the library's discovery platform (at UK, that's InfoKat Discovery by Primo).
-It specifically initiates a GET HTTP Request, which is designed to request data from a resource/server, in this case InfoKat Discovery, using the metadata embedded in the URLs as seen above.
+It specifically initiates a GET HTTP Request.
+A GET HTTP Request is a way that web browsers request information or data from a server or resource.
+In this case InfoKat Discovery uses the metadata embedded in the URLs.

-This is the work of an OpenURL link resolver, among other technologies, which are designed to provide access to a target despite their source by initiating queries in an OPAC or discovery platform using the metadata embedded in a URL.
+This is primarily the work of an OpenURL link resolver, which is a system that helps connect users to the full text of articles by using metadata from a citation.
+The link resolver is designed to provide access to a target (main content) despite the source (where the item was found).
+It accomplishes this by initiating queries in an OPAC or discovery platform using the metadata embedded in a URL.

-This is a technical solution to the paywall problem that is designed to help users of electronic resources access a source in a library's collection based on a citation/record discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
-It is meant to work for all items in a library's collection, including print items, since print items have records in the catalog or discovery service.
+OpenURL is a technical solution to the paywall problem.
+Multiple discovery platforms complicate access, and link resolvers help mitigate this issue.
+Link resolvers are designed to help users of electronic resources access a source in a library's collection based on a citation/record that the user discovered in a search result, an article's list of references, or wherever else the link resolver might show up.
+It is meant to work for all items in a library's collection.
+This includes print items, since print items have records in the catalog or discovery service, and those records have their own metadata-embedded URLs.

 Use Cases